 At Options Skills, we’re always looking for ways to improve the training we deliver to students and their overall experience.
 From updating course plans to creating new resources, we consistently update, upgrade and improve where possible.
+And our latest project was the refurbishment of one of our gas workshops in Birmingham.

 Step One: Demolition